wazuh/wazuh-kubernetes/docs/ref/credentials.md

 #### The cluster key

-The key has to be 32 characters, as the shipped default is:
+The key has to be exactly 32 alphanumeric characters, as the shipped placeholder is. `openssl rand -hex 16` produces exactly that; any other length or character makes the managers refuse to start:

 ```bash
 openssl rand -hex 16